Silicone: Synthesis

+In reality, a series of ring sizes comprise the precursor cyclic siloxanes.
+The reaction is typically catalyzed by base, such as an alkali metal oxide.
+The base must be removed when the polymerization is complete.

-For consumer applications such as caulks, silyl acetates are used instead of silyl chlorides.
+For some consumer applications such as caulks, silyl acetates are used instead of silyl chlorides.
 The hydrolysis of the acetates produces the less dangerous acetic acid (the acid found in vinegar) as the reaction product of a much slower curing process.
 This chemistry is used in many consumer applications, such as silicone caulk and adhesives.